smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 - Issuer Public Key: `pkI`, with a key identifier `token_key_id` computed as described in {{public-issuer-configuration}}.
 - Challenge value: `challenge`, an opaque byte string.
-For example, this might be provided by the redemption protocol in [AUTHSCHEME].
+For example, this might be provided by the redemption protocol in {{AUTHSCHEME}}.
 - Metadata value: `metadata`, an opaque byte string of length at most 2<sup>16-1</sup> bytes.

 Given this configuration and these inputs, the two messages exchanged in this protocol are described below.
-The constant `Nk` is defined as 256 for token type 0x1234.
+The constant `Nk` is defined as 256 for token type 0xDA7A.

 ## Client-to-Issuer Request {#public-request}